snap-one/docs-driverworks-proxyprotocol-lightv2/source/includes/40_Light_v2_extras.6_Light_v2_extras/_14-USECASE.md

 #### Set Up

-The code to the right is an example how to setup the extras library:
+The code below is an example how to setup the extras library:

 ```lua
 require "Extas"